CozyPlantlady/Lairhaven/README.md

 ## CREDITS

 ### People:
-- Thank you to my very helpful mentor, Simen Daehlin.
-He has gien me a lot of good pointers on what I should do and how to improve my coding.
+- Thank you to my very helpful mentor, [Simen Daehlin](https://github.com/Eventyret/eventyret).
+He has given me a lot of good pointers on what I should do and how to improve my coding.

 ### Media:
 - Photos are open source from [Pxhere](https://pxhere.com/)